Towards High Resolution Probabilistic Coastal Inundation Forecasting from Sparse Observations: Related Work

-\textbf{Diffusion Model} TimeGrad~\citep{rasul2021autoregressive} was the pioneering work that proposed the use of diffusion models for time-series forecasting tasks.
+\textbf{Diffusion Model} The field of generative modeling has been dominated by the diffusion model for quite some time.
+Although it had primarily been studied for image synthesis~\citep{ho2020denoising,dhariwal2021diffusion,austin2021structured}, its fascinating ability to use flexible conditioning to guide the generation process has been utilized in other domains like video generation~\citep{yang2023diffusion}, prompt-based image generation~\citep{ramesh2022hierarchical}, text-to-speech generation~\citep{yang2023diffsound}.
+TimeGrad~\citep{rasul2021autoregressive} was the pioneering work that proposed the use of diffusion models for time-series forecasting tasks.
 They used temporal co-variates and embedded historical data as conditions for the diffusion model to denoise the prediction for the next time step.
 CSDI~\cite{tashiro2021csdi} does the same but instead of encoding with a Recurrent Neural Network (RNN) as done in TimeGrad, they leverage a transformer-based architecture.
-SSSD$^{S4}$~\cite{alcaraz2022diffusion} uses a S4 model~\cite{gu2021efficiently} to capture the encoding which is particularly useful in capturing long-term dependencies.
+SSSD$^{S4}$~\cite{alcaraz2022diffusion} uses an S4 model~\cite{gu2021efficiently} to capture the encoding which is particularly useful in capturing long-term dependencies.
 Also, instead of performing diffusion along both temporal and input channel dimensions, they perform diffusion only along the temporal dimension.
-Different from these, $D^3$VAE~\citep{li2022generative} uses coupled diffusion process and bidirectional variational autoencoder to better forecast in longer horizon and improve interpretability.
+Other models like DPSD-CSPD~\citep{bilovs2023modeling}, TDSTF~\citep{Chang2024} were later introduced.
+These models try to predict the noise added during the forward process of the diffusion model ($\epsilon$-parameterization).
+An alternative parameterization is to predict the ground-truth data ($x$-parameterization).
+Different from models mentioned above, $D^3$VAE~\citep{li2022generative} uses coupled diffusion process and bidirectional variational autoencoder to better forecast in longer horizon and improve interpretability.
 The State-of-the-Art Diffusion-based model DiffSTG~\citep{wen2023diffstg} devised a modified architecture for the reverse process of diffusion model combining UNet and GNN to capture temporal and spatial dependencies, respectively.
 However, both these methods scale poorly with the growth in number of variables.
+BayesNF~\citep{saad2024scalable} is the state-of-the-art DL spatiotemporal forecasting model, which is built using a Bayesian Neural Network.
+By assigning a prior distribution to the model parameters and adjusting the posterior based on observation, BayesNF essentially learns to map multivariate spatiotemporal points to a continuous real-valued field.